jpuri/react-range-slider/readme.md

 ```
 import React from 'react';
 import styles from './styles.css';
-import RangeSlider from 'r-slider';
+import RangeSlider from 'reactrangeslider';

 const MyPage = () =>its used to initialize
   <div className={ styles.container }>
     <RangeSlider />
   </div>;
 ```
-IMPORTANT: Please make sure that you include styles from `RRSlider.css`.
+IMPORTANT: Please make sure that you include styles from `ReactRangeSlider.css`.
 The file is available in /lib folder in the repository and also part of npm package.
 In case you are using webpack for build, please make sure that you do **not** use ExtractTextPlugin to load this css file.

 ![Small cart in header](http://i.imgur.com/r7Ot84g.gif)